 Birders welcome!
 This part of

 Southeastern Arizona is truly a unique bird watching area where you can spend many

 wonderful days finding many unique birds.
 Our Northern Cardinals can be seen daily as well as Canyon Towhees and Canyon Wrens.
-We also have Black-headed and Say's Phoebes, Acorn and Gila Woodpeckers, and the Anna's, Rufous, Broad-billed and Black-chinned Hummingbirds to name a few.
-Our Vermillion Flycatchers are busy flitting around pursuing the many flying insects on our property.
-We have many pairs of Black-Headed Grossbeaks.
-Our Elf Owls are now nesting.
-All three Orioles are present at the Hummingbird feeders and now the Summer, Hepatic and Western Tanagers can be seen as well.
+We have Black-headed and Say's Phoebes, Acorn and Gila Woodpeckers.
+We have two Gray Hawks nesting in our canyon.
+Our Elf Owls are back and Tom calls them in frequently.
+He will do so until their eggs hatch.
+The Vermillion Flycatcher is also back chasing the insects down.
 Many other birds can be seen in our patio

 and on the property.
 Other unique birding areas are within a short